frances-y-h/good-hikes/README.md

 #### Javacript

-To improve user experience, Good Hikes uses Javacript to create a resonsive experiance.
+To improve user experience, Good Hikes uses Javacript to create a responsive experiance.

 ### Backend Overview

 Good Hikes uses an Express server with PostgreSQL database.
-Good Hikes also implemented feature to protect user's password and information.
+Good Hikes also implemented features to protect user's password and information.

-#### ExpressJS
+#### Express.js

 The server of Good Hikes is set up with Express JS.
 It is minimal and flexible enough to carry out the desired functionality while maintining the code dry.